dekoza/mtgpl/docs/_sources/MOR.rst.txt

 :mtgtip:`Redeem the Lost<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/a/6a0f1aa1-b5be-43f0-822d-c4fcf33270d9.jpg?1562879061|https://scryfall.com/card/mor/21/redeem-the-lost?utm_source=api>`
    Target creature you control gains protection from the color of your choice until end of turn.
 Clash with an opponent.
 If you win, return Redeem the Lost to its owner's hand.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Reveillark<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/6/5629edd4-b5d3-43f8-8c7c-f9d916e35158.jpg?1562878601|https://scryfall.com/card/mor/22/reveillark?utm_source=api>`